karios-os/docs/docs/getting-started/installation.rst

 **Etcher Instructions (Cross-Platform)**

 1. Download and run Etcher
-2. Click "Flash from file" and select the Karios ISO image
+2. Click "Flash from file" and select the FreeBSD 14.3 ISO file
 3. Select your USB drive as the target device
 4. Click "Flash!"